 When used with other supportive interventions, black seed oil can quickly reduce the symptoms of neuroinflammation and support biological healing.
 With symptoms adequately addressed and managed, it is easier for clinicians and patients to focus on therapeutic treatments and rewiring the brain.

 Clearing neuroinflammation allows people living with a brain injury to have a clearer picture and understanding of the effects of the primary physical injury.
 The logical expectation would be that these interventions may help with apathy and lack of motivation following a brain injury.
-Further research is needed to clarify this theory but if it is effective, this could impact the speed of recovery.
+Further research is needed to clarify this theory, but if it is effective, it could impact recovery speed.

 NCBI – Non-celiac gluten sensitivity triggers gut dysbiosis, neuroinflammation, gut-brain axis dysfunction, and vulnerability for dementia.